-In times of plenty, most people who live off the grid will prepare for harder times, this usually means that during the summertime when most vegetables are picked they will can them for later use during the wintertime.
-Although there are a couple of vegetables that also grow during the wintertime or in cold environments but these tend to grow extremely slow.
-The slower a vegetable grows the higher its chances are of getting a disease or simply die off.
+In times of plenty, most people who live off the grid will prepare for harder times, this usually means that during the summertime when most vegetables are picked, they will can them for later use during the wintertime.
+Although there are a couple of vegetables that also grow during the wintertime or in cold environments but these tend to grow extremely slowly.
+The slower a vegetable grows the higher its chances are of getting a disease or wilt.

 If you want to can vegetables then my personal recommendation is to use 32 oz wide mouth jars that also come with lids and bands Click here to check it out on Amazon.com

-There are thousands of vegetables which you can grow, although that doesn’t mean that all of them are good for canning.
+There are thousands of vegetables that you can grow, although that doesn’t mean that all of them are good for canning.
 The main idea of canning vegetables is to preserve them for longer periods of time.
 If you have canned your vegetables correctly and you have stored them correctly then the canned vegetables will last you for a long time.
-For what kind of vegetables you should grow to can will mostly depend on what grows well in your area.
+What kind of vegetables you should grow to can will mostly depend on what grows well in your area.

-The best tomatoes to can are cherry tomatoes, Big Beef tomato, Celebrity tomato, Grape tomato, Jersey tomato, Big Boy Hybrid tomato, Early Girl tomato, and the Independence Day tomato.
+The best tomatoes to can are cherry tomatoes, Big Beef tomatoes, Celebrity tomatoes, Grape tomatoes, Jersey tomatoes, Big Boy Hybrid tomatoes, Early Girl tomatoes, and the Independence Day tomato.
 If you want to make a profit by selling vegetables then check out my recent article Selling vegetables roadside ( In 9 Easy Steps ).

 After tomatoes, peppers are the second-best vegetables for canning.
 Growing peppers is extremely similar to growing tomatoes, they do not need a lot of maintenance and if you water them properly you will have no problem growing fairly large peppers.
 Some people will can peppers separately, while others combine them with other vegetables like cabbages, which I do highly recommend you to try.